biojppm/rapidyaml/README.md

 ## Known limitations

-ryml deliberatly makes no effort to follow the standard in the following situations:
+ryml deliberately makes no effort to follow the standard in the following situations:

 * `%YAML` directives have no effect and are ignored.
 * `%TAG` directives have no effect and are ignored.
 All schemas are assumed